 Delegates are strongly encouraged to communicate with the crisis director and staff through the use of crisis notes and personal directives.
 This is half of how delegates will be judged when competing in crisis.
 It is also the most effective way in which delegates can use their individual powers to achieve their own goals.
 The other half of how delegates will be judged is based on their actions in the committee room.
 Individual powers should be used to their fullest extent however don’t underestimate the importance of collaboration.
 Delegates are strongly encouraged to work with each other to create directives both for the room and with each other in order to maximize the strength of their plans.
 By establishing a strong presence in committee and working well with crisis through detailed crisis notes will put any delegate on the path to glory.

-Where position papers are concerned delegates are expected to craft an outline for their plans for this new government.
+Where position papers are concerned, delegates are expected to craft an outline for their plans for this new government.
 Whether that entails reinstating the games, destroying all remnants of the capitol and its citizens, or establishing a completely new system you must outline how you specifically plan to approach and accomplish the goals that you lay out for yourself.
 Please note that you should not only include what you plan to do but how you plan on interacting with the various members of the committee.
 Position papers are required from each delegate in order to be considered for an award and must be submitted to the chair by the start of the first committee session.

-Delegates are urged to understand and remember that though The Hunger Games is based around a previously establish plot line this committee is operating off of a completely novel plot.
+Delegates are urged to understand and remember that though The Hunger Games is based around a previously establish plot line, this committee is operating off of a completely novel plot.
 What happens will be driven by the delegates and the information that they provide to the crisis team.
 Awards will be given based on a delegate’s performance in the committee as well as the caliber of notes that they submit to crisis.
 In order to be awarded an outstanding delegate award a delegate is expected to excel in speaking/addressing the community, communicating with other delegates and crisis, and contributing to the overall progression of the committee.

 Every delegate should show the other delegates the same respect they are expected to show the Crisis Director and Co-Chairs.
 Comments should be thought out and developed well, even those that represent your character.
 Rude and malicious comments will not be tolerated regardless of the perspective they come from.
 Please be respectful when discussing topics of murder, war, kidnapping, etc. Any behavior that is deemed disrespectful will greatly affect a delegate’s ability to win an award.